ofri84/slack-bot/README.md

 # Slack-Bot

-this is a bot for slack, using Node.js and Redis.
+this is a bot for slack, using Node.js (Typescript) and Redis.

 It can have a conversation according to your specification (see Conversations section) and also it performs a youtube search (see Service section).